-Dodsland and District Credit Union Limited, hereinafter referred to as DDCU, is an independent Saskatchewan credit union owned by our members.
+Dodsland and District Credit Union Limited, hereinafter referred to as DDCU or the Credit Union, is an independent Saskatchewan credit union owned by our members.
 Under the current Credit Union legislation, DDCU is able to provide financial services to members and non-members.
-As at December 31, 2018 DDCU had 1525 members and 56 non-members.
+As at December 31, 2019 DDCU had 1538 members and 53 non-members.
 Non-members do not participate in the democratic processes of the Credit Union nor the patronage program.